-The Covid-19 pandemic has meant that some operations and procedures have been postponed, leading to understandable concern for those waiting.
+The backlog from the Covid-19 pandemic and workforce challenges have meant that some operations and procedures have had to be postponed, leading to understandable concern for those waiting.
 The NHS is working hard to get people seen as quickly as possible.

 The NHS Constitution gives you the right to receive your non-urgent, consultant-led treatment within 18 weeks from the day your appointment is booked through the NHS e-Referral Service, or when the hospital or service receives your referral letter.
 However, this does not apply if you choose to wait longer, or it is clinically appropriate that you wait longer.
 Read more about the NHS guide to waiting times.

 Every effort is being made to reduce waiting times for patients.
 All our hospital teams across Norfolk and Waveney are working together to find ways to reduce waiting times with the aim of getting to you as soon as possible.

 If you (or someone you care for) are waiting on delayed medical care, you are likely to have concerns and questions.
 Please read our leaflet for further information which includes contacts for the Patient Advice and Liaison Service (PALS) teams in our three local hospitals.